 The Jan Nepomuk Statue in 1860

 You can immediately tell a Jan Nepomuk statue by the 5 stars around the head and the palm leaf (sign of a martyr).
 Sometimes you see an angel with a finger up to the lips (he did not break the seal of silence) but we don’t have that here.
 Note that in 1860 there were 5 large stars on the pedestal and the stars around the head were also larger.
+They were still there in 1890 when you see pictures of the Charles Bridge after the flood damage.

 The Jan Nepomuk Statue 1996